lou-pruitt/frontend-foundations/WORKBOOK.md

 ## Step 0 — What We Are Building and Why

 We know that learning something new can feel uncertain, especially when it comes to technology.
-That’s why we created this workbook—to give you a gentle, step-by-step introduction to how websites are made and how the web works.
+That’s why we created this workbook — to give you a gentle, step-by-step introduction to how websites are made and how the web works.

 Our goal is to help you understand the basics of building for the web, starting from the very beginning.
 We believe that everyone deserves a clear and welcoming path, no matter their background or experience.